53rd District Court in Howell and Brighton

 • Ethical Integrity: Upholding the highest standards of professional ethics and moral integrity is essential.
 This engenders trust and respect from clients, peers, and the judiciary.
 Because judges and prosecutors respect our lawyers’ integrity and professionalism, our clients can expect that their defense will have credibility and be taken seriously.

 • Investigative Skills: Often, the success of a case hinges on the details.
-A top criminal defense attorney must be thorough in investigating the circumstances of a case, sourcing evidence, and identifying inconsistencies in the prosecution’s narrative.
+A top criminal defense attorney must thoroughly investigate the circumstances of a case, source evidence, and identify inconsistencies in the prosecution’s narrative.
 No stone can be left unturned!

 • Creativity and Strategy: Successful and effective criminal defense requires thinking outside the box.
 Formulating novel defenses, anticipating prosecution tactics, and navigating complex legal scenarios demand a strategic and creative mindset.
 This is what you will get from the attorneys with LEWIS & DICKSTEIN, P.L.L.C.